Fazal Pookoya Thangal

 Habib Fazl Bin Alawi Mouladvīla Al Husayni Pasha alias Fazal Pookoya Thangal (Arabic: سيّدفضل بوكوي,Malayalam:സയ്യിദ് ഫസൽ പൂക്കോയ തങ്ങള്) (c.
 1820 – 1901), also known as Sayyid Fadl and Fadl Pasha, was a Yemeni Islamic missionary and political activist who played a prominent role in the Mappila community of Kerala, India.
 He was the spiritual leader of Kerala Muslims as well as one of the pioneers of the Indian freedom movement.

 He belonged to a family of Sayyids who traced their lineage to Ali ibn Abi Talib through Mamburam Sayyid Alavi Mouladhavila.
 His father was Mamburam Sayyid Alavi Thangal, a Muslim mystic and political leader who had migrated from Hadramaut in Yemen to Malabar in 1798 CE (1183 AH) to spread Islam.
 After his father's death in 1845 CE (1261 AH), he succeeded him as the spiritual leader of Kerala Muslims.

 Early life and education

-Fazal Pookoya Thangal was born in the 1820s in Mamburam, Malappuram district, Kerala.
+Fazal Pookoya Thangal was born in the 1820s in Mamburam, Malabar district, British India.
 His mother was Fathima Beevi, the daughter of Aboobacker Madani Koyalandi, a celebrated Muslim mystic leader.
 He received his primary education under the guidance of his father and learned the basics of Islamic sciences He also studied under various scholars and teachers who were associated with his father, such as Alhaji Chalilakath Kuday, Parapanangadi Aboobacker Koya Musliyar, Baithan Musliyar, Veliyankode Umar Khasi, Moideen Khazi, Calicut Khazi, Zainudeen Musliyar Thirurangadi and Sheikh Sayyid Abdulla Bin Umar.
 He acquired proficiency in Hadith, Fiqh, and languages such as Arabic, Persian and Malayalam.
 He also traveled to Mecca to pursue higher studies after his father's demise and returned to Kerala in 1848 CE (1264 AH).